Prepare the data for deposit

 - Interview forms, including interview instructions

 - Method descriptions or technical reports

-- Information about processed data, how they have been processed etc.
+- Information about how the data have been processed

 - Syntax for derived variables